Nacogdoches County Hospital District Indigent Program Information

 (936) 221-5851

 As Nacogdoches County Hospital District’s Indigent Program Director, Jesús Rubalcava helps people who don’t qualify for state or federal programs get access to health care services.
-He has worked in health care for more than 22 years, and the path to his new position has been paved by inspiration, encouragement and hard work.
+He has worked in health care for more than 24 years.
+His journey to his current position has been shaped by inspiration, encouragement, and a strong work ethic.

 One of Jesús' former teachers, Mrs. Rebecca Shokrian, taught him to speak English when his family first came to the United States, and he credits her with inspiring him to help other people.
 During his last semester of college, a professor recommended him for the in-house Spanish Interpreter position at Nacogdoches Memorial Hospital.
 The job was supposed to last for four months, but it turned into a career.